Combinatorics behind discriminants of polynomial systems: Polymatroids and induced matroids

-\begin{proof} \textnumero 1.
-By Lemma \ref{Lemma.
-Basis change}, the basis exchange property preserves defect.
-Since all bases are linked with each other by a sequence of basis changes, it means that all bases have the same defect.
-The defect is non-negative, because bases are linearly independent. \end{proof}
+\begin{proof} By Lemma \ref{Lemma.
+Basis change}, the basis exchange property preserves the defect.
+Since bases are linked with each other by a sequence of basis changes, all bases have the same defect.
+The defect is non-negative, because bases are independent. \end{proof} \begin{cor} Bases of the induced matroid have the same polymatroid rank. \end{cor}

-\begin{proof} \textnumero 2.
-By Proposition \ref{Proposition.
-Rank of Minkowski matroids}, the cardinality of a basis is the Minkowski rank of the tuple.
-By Lemma \ref{Lemma.
-The linear span of a basis subtuple equals the linear span of the tuple}, the dimension of the linear span of a basis is the dimension of the linear span of the tuple.
-Hence, the defects of bases are determined by the tuple and are the same. \end{proof} \begin{example} The tuple $\mathsf{n}$ from Example \ref{Example.
-Rank} has two bases $(L_{1},L_{2})$ and $(L_{1}',L_{2})$ of zero defect.
-Hence, bases are BK-tuples.
-Also, the Minkowski rank equals the dimension: $rk(\mathsf{n})=dim\,\langle\mathsf{n}\rangle=2.$ Notice that the element $L_{2}$ is a coloop. \end{example}

-\begin{cor} The Minkowski rank of a linearly dependent tuple equals the dimension if and only if bases are BK-tuples. \end{cor}